ecrhoads/InfrastructureAsCode-Lab/Readme.md

 This concludes the Infrastructure as Code Lab.

-***The ASP.NET MVC Application Configuration Instructions used here to illustrate how Infrastructure as Code and Development can be integrated together, were taken from this Microsoft tutorial: https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-dotnet-application.**
+*The ASP.NET MVC Application and Application Configuration instructions used this Microsoft tutorial: https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-dotnet-application as a reference.